dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 main differences between these two languages is that ML has strict evaluation and Haskell is a lazy language.
 In addition to this, Haskell is a pure language, while ML is not.
 Therefore, the main challenge was to have an IL that will work equally well for both.
-Note, that this setting and the problem are slightly different from what this thesis tries to address, but nevertheless it is still very interesting to see one of the not so many monadic IRs and the considerations authors had when designing it.
+Note that this setting and the problem are slightly different from what this thesis tries to address, but nevertheless it is still very interesting to see one of the not so many monadic IRs and the considerations authors had when designing it.
 Certain ground rules for an IL